freeformpdx/pollard/devnotes.md

 - XX Connect components to read from state
 - XX Wire up select song action
 - XX do update song reducer

+## 10/13
-- 00 do add song component
+- XX do add song component
-- 00 do add song reducer
+- XX do add song reducer
 - 00 do search cmpnt
 - 00 do search rdxr
 - 00 do mark song played cmpnt